unaihuete93/Tecnun-AIFoundry-2025/README.md

 # Introduction to Azure Foundry

 ## Scenarios Covered
-- Overview of Azure Foundry
-- Models and Capabilities
-- Calling Models from Azure Foundry and using different techniques
+- TASK 1 - Setting up Azure Foundry
+- TASK 2 - Exploring the Model Catalog
+- TASK 3 - Model Deployment
+- TASK 4 - Understanding GPT models using Playground
+    - Training Data
+    - Conversation History
     - System Message
+    - Few Shot Examples
     - Parameters
-    - Few Shot Examples
-    - Conversation History
+- TASK 5 - RAG (Retrieval Augmented Generation) with Azure Foundry

 ### EXERCISES TO BE UPLOADED
 There will be sections in the document were the student will have to upload a file to ADI to show they have completed the exercise.